 If a student requests a withdrawal or leave of absence from the College before the end of the second week of classes, the student will be deregistered without transcript notation.
 If the college withdrawal or leave of absence occurs after the second week of classes, the student will be withdrawn from all in-progress courses and a W will be listed on the transcript.

 Students may request a withdrawal or leave until the last day of classes.
 (The exact deadline appears in the Academic Calendar for each semester.)
-Students who stop attending class(es) and do not submit a completed Withdrawal from the College or Leave of Absence form will receive grades of "F."
+Students who stop attending class(es) are considered "unofficially withdrawn" and will receive grades of F*.
+If this happens in all classes for the semester and they do not submit an official Leave of Absence or Withdrawal from College form, the student will be considered on an unofficial Leave of Absence.

 Withdrawal and leave of absence may affect students' financial obligations.
 Please contact the Office of Student Accounts with questions about liability (e.g., tuition, fees, room and board) and aid.
 The tuition refund policy may also be of interest.